mfiers/Moa/sphinx/index.rst

 Welcome to Moa!
 ###############

-*Lightweight, command line, workflows for bioinformatics*
+*Command line workflows for bioinformatics*

 Moa aims to assist a bioinformatician to organize, document, share, execute and repeat workflows in a command line environment without